richardli03/data-science-23/challenges/c03-stang-assignment.md

 **Observations**:

 - Is there “one true value” for the material properties of Aluminum?
-  - NO
+  - No
 - How many aluminum alloys are in this dataset?
 How do you know?
   - There is one aluminum alloy in this dataset, al_24st.
 - What angles were tested?
-  - There were 4 angles that were tests: 0, 25, 50, 75
+  - There were 3 angles that were tested: 0, 45, 90
 - What thicknesses were tested?
-  - 4 thicknesses were tested.
+  - 4 thicknesses were tested: 0.022, 0.032, 0.064, and 0.081.
 - Do thicker alloys of aluminum have higher or lower elasticity?
+  - It appears that a higher thickness results in a lower E value, which makes me think lower elasticity.

 ## Visualize